 Lockers & Mailboxes

-Request a Locker at No Cost
+Request a Locker

-A mailbox will be provided for each student in the Student Commons area in the basement level of Environment Hall.
+A mailbox will be provided for each student in the Student Commons area in the basement level of Grainger Hall.
 This mailbox is designed for on-campus internal mail only, to inform you about Nicholas School updates, programming, and events.
 Students should plan to use their residential address to receive personal postal mail.
 If you need postal mail services, contact Duke’s Campus Mail Services for assistance.

-Nicholas School students may request a locker to store their books and other small personal possessions until they graduate from the program.
-Lockers are also located in the basement of Environment Hall.
+Nicholas School students may request a locker to store their books and other small personal possessions (at no cost) until they graduate from the program.
+Lockers are also located in the basement of Grainger Hall.
 Please do not place valuable items in your locker such as laptops, video equipment, cell phones etc. The school is not responsible for any stolen or lost items stored in your locker or will not be responsible for any vandalism or damage done to your locker.
 There is no charge to reserve a NSOE locker.

 While your locker is provided as a courtesy, failure to return your locker key upon graduation can result in the holding of your diploma or additional fees.
 Remember you must request a locker as they are not automatically assigned to new students.
 Locker keys will be distributed during Orientation; more info to come.
-The locker request form should be submitted no later than August 1.
+The locker request form should be submitted no later than August 15.